 However, this is a long way from saying that the slave trade was the main cause of Britain’s “industrialisation”.
 British economic advance was made possible by many other factors, including the progress of agriculture, the advance of technology, the stability of political institutions, the local availability of materials such as coal, and a culture that was conducive to innovation and enterprise.
 It is tempting to conclude that, had the slave trade not existed, Britain and the rest of Europe would still have “industrialised” during the eighteenth and nineteenth centuries, although the exact trajectory would have been altered.

 Two further points are worth considering.
 First, had the slave trade been the “magic bullet” that led to industrialisation, Portugal should have been a leading industrial power, in view of its long engagement in the trade.
 In practice, the reverse was true: Portugal was one of the most backward industrial economies in Europe.

-Editor's note: This article was revised February 25th, 2014 to provide extra detail
+Editor's note: This article was revised on September 25th, 2020 to provide extra detail.

 Log into OpenLearn to leave reviews and join in the conversation.

 Once again a great read.

 I feel not enough mention is given to White British, European and Native/White Americans being captured by the Barbary Pirates c1400 - 1800 for use as slaves in Tunisia and other African states, captured both at sea and on land.